SimVascular/simvascular.github.io-archive/source/documentation/modeling/_creatingPath.md

 **More Options to add a control point:**

-Normally SimVascular will insert a control control to the path in the right order, but sometimes a user may need to explicitly insert a control point in a specific location.
+Normally SimVascular will insert a control to the path in the right order, but sometimes a user may need to explicitly insert a control point in a specific location.
 You can change the "Adding Mode".

-	Smart: add the poing according to the distance to other points
+	Smart: add the point according to the distance to other points
-	Begining: add the poing to the beginning
+	Begining: add the point to the beginning
-	End: add the poing to the end
+	End: add the point to the end
-	Before: add the poing just before the selected point
+	Before: add the point just before the selected point
-	After: add the poing just after the selected point
+	After: add the point just after the selected point

 You can also add a point by manually inputing coordiantes: